axb2035/gym-chase/README.md

 by another robot it will not move.
 If the agent moves into a zapper the robots will still move completing the 'step'.

-An example map looks like this:
+An example state looks like this:
 ```
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 1.
 1. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 1.